Pet Insurance in California (2026): Costs, Laws & Best Providers

 5. Ask about a group plan.
 If you're eligible through an employer, the UC system, or AAA, ask the carrier in writing whether moving in would reset waiting periods or re-exclude existing conditions — don't assume a group plan carries them over.

-6. File a CDI complaint if a covered condition was reclassified.
-That's banned under SB 1217; if your renewal quietly dropped something it used to cover, it's a complaint, not just a price gripe.
+6. File a CDI complaint if an already-covered condition was reclassified as pre-existing.
+That's banned under SB 1217; if the renewal newly labels that condition pre-existing, it is a complaint, not just a price gripe.

-SB 1217 won't undo an approved increase, and switching can't recover coverage on conditions already in the chart.
+SB 1217 won't undo an approved increase, and a new policy will usually review related prior signs, advice, treatment, and diagnoses as pre-existing, subject to any cure-out rule or limited state/form-specific exception.
 Enrolling young is still the best protection — but if you're here now, work the list before the policy lapses.

 Best pet insurance in California, by use case